MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TDS-Transactions.md

 ### TDS on expenses at lower rate or zero rate

-If a vendor have a certificate of concessional rate instead of normal rate then to handle that scenario, concessional codes can be configured and attached to those vendors.
+If a vendor has a certificate of concessional rate instead of normal rate then to handle that scenario, concessional codes can be configured and attached to those vendors.

 In the given scenario, vendor issued an invoice for INR 100000 towards professional services.
 Vendor has a certificate of income tax at Lower rate @ 5% on professional services instead of normal rate.